PaddlePaddle/XWorld/README.md

 If you use our wrappers for the third-party simulators, please follow their original guide for citation.

 # License
-This repository has the Apache2.0 license, except that all the third-party simulators (i.e., ALE, Malmo, DeepMind Lab) have their own licenses.
+This repository has the Apache2.0 license, except that the third-party simulator ALE has its own license.